 Western Germany is a region full of fairy tale towns, ancient cities, and romantic river cruises.
 Top it off with picturesque hamlets and it offers something to every kind of traveler.
 It also has some of the best architecture in the country.
 With vineyards and medieval castles, delectable cuisine, and a generous dose of culture.

 So without further ado, here are the 10 cutest small towns in Germany which are worth a visit.
-Many of the villages owe their beginnings to the Romans and some ruins can be found even today.
+Many of the villages in Germany owe their beginnings to the Romans and some ruins can be found even today.

 Small Towns in Germany